figure-io/polymer-timeseries/README.md

 <a name="prop-autoupdate"></a>
 #### el.autoUpdate

-Specifies whether the element should auto update whenever an attribute changes.
+Specifies whether the element should auto update whenever a property changes.
 Default is `true`.

 ``` javascript
 el.autoUpdate = false;